Accelerated B.S. in Family & Human Services/M.S. in Child Life, Admin & Family Collaboration

 Students in the Department of Family Studies Introduction to Child Life Track may, in their junior year, apply for admission to the B.S. to M.S.
 Program.
-This program allows students to complete combined undergraduate and graduate degrees in 5 years.
+This program allows students to complete accelerated undergraduate and graduate degrees in 5 years.
 Students accepted into the program begin graduate course work during their senior year.
 Nine units taken at the 500/600 level after completion of the junior year will be double-counted toward the B.S. and M.S.
 A bachelor's degree will be awarded to the B.S. to M.S. program students after all degree requirements for the bachelor's are met.
-Students who do not complete the bachelor's portion of the track or who do not maintain a 3.0 GPA may not proceed to the M.S. level unless deficiencies are resolved.
+Students who do not complete the bachelor's portion of the track or who do not maintain a 3.00 GPA may not proceed to the M.S. level unless deficiencies are resolved.
 Students must earn a "B" or better in the double-counted courses.

 This program is open only to undergraduates pursuing the Introduction to Child Life Track in the Department of Family Studies and Community Development.

 - Completion of or current enrollment in 60 units (may include transfer units).

 - Declaration of a Family and Human Services Major in the Introduction to Child Life Track.

 - Minimum overall GPA of 3.00 by the end of the spring term preceding screening for admission.